What is A/B/n testing?

 A/B/n testing is a type of website testing where multiple versions of a web page are compared against each other to determine which has the highest conversion rate.
 In this type of test, traffic is split randomly and evenly distributed between the different versions of the page to determine which variation performs the best.

-A/B/n testing can also be contrasted with what’s known as multivariate testing.
-A multivariate test also compares multiple versions of a page at once, by testing all possible combinations of variations at once.
-Multivariate testing is more comprehensive than A/B/n testing and is used to test changes to specific elements on a page whereas A/B/n testing can be used to test completely different versions of a page against each other.
+A/B/n testing can also be contrasted with multivariate testing.
+A multivariate test also compares multiple versions of a page at once by testing all possible combinations of variations at once.
+Multivariate testing is more comprehensive than A/B/n testing and is used to test changes to specific elements on a page.
+A/B/n testing can be used to test completely different versions of a page against each other.

 A/B/n testing helps you understand which website design helps you generate the most engagement and conversions from your users.
 You can test multiple pages against each other at once and use data to determine which variation you should go with.

 When a company has more than one competing ideas for what the best website layout would be, A/B/n testing can be used to test each idea and render a decision based on concrete data that shows how one version outperformed others.

 In addition to helping which version of a page is most successful, A/B/n testing also shows which version of a page performed the worst.
 By analyzing these low performing pages, it is possible to come up with hypotheses for why certain features convert better than others, and these lessons can then be incorporated into new tests on other pages of the site.

 An A/B/n testing case study: